 Even though the majority of the project would’ve fallen under the control of the Village of Manhattan, NorthPoint did not approach them.
 Although the Village of Manhattan made several attempts to get a “seat at the table,” they were continuously blocked by the developer.
 NorthPoint simply was not interested in working with them until they had the first (and more important) part of the project secured.

 Residents were also kept in the dark about the project.
 For the most part, the project was kept in secrecy, and attempts by the public to get more information were blocked, questions unanswered.
 This forced residents to submit FOIA requests to gain information.
 Those requests were often heavily redacted, at times incomplete, and time extensions were frequently used.
 As time went on, more pictures of the proposed project found their way online.
-Below is one of them:
+Here one of them:

 DIVIDE AND CONQUER: lawsuits, animosity and more